 The following caves in the Clare area have access restrictions currently in place.

-Poll na Gree
+Poll na Graí

-This cave opened as a show cave in 2006, there is no access for cavers beyond the showcave tour.
+This cave opened as a show cave in 2006, there is no access for cavers beyond the show-cave tour.

 Poll na gCeim

-Access to this cave is currently no available.
+Access to this cave is currently not available.
 This is due to the lack of respect shown to the landowner by cavers in the past e.g. damage to walls etc. Negotiations are ongoing, please respect the current ban.

 Glencurran Cave